Tony118g/bundu-restaurant/README.md

 * ##### User reservation management
     * **Login required** - Users are required to be logged in for them to make a reservation.
 If they are not logged in, when they click the options to book, they are directed to the login page with a message prompting them to login before booking.

     * **Customers only** - For this version of the project, staff members do not have the ability to make reservations within the site except in the admin panel as a superuser.
 It was decided that it is not essential and since reservations use user account data then a new model and functionality would be required for staff members to book reservations on behalf of guests.
 If staff were to be allowed to make reservations using the functionality of this current version of the project, the reservations would be booked for the staff member themself and would result in confusing and counterproductive records.
-For these reasons staff members are restricted from making reservations.
+For these reasons, staff members are restricted from making reservations.
 This may be revisited in a future development of the site if the need were to arise with the growth of the restaurant.

     * **Creating reservations** - When a user selects the option to book, they are presented with a form to make a reservation.
 Along with the form is a section for informational content regarding reservations.
 Once they submit the form they are presented with relevant feedback for their request.
         * Reservations can only be made for future dates so the form includes functionality not to allow the user to select a current or past date.
         * Date and time fields are chosen from a list of options.
-        * Personal details are automaticaly filled in using the users account details.
+        * Personal details are automatically filled in using the users account details.

     ![Reservation form image](documentation/readme-images/reservation-form.png)